 According to Shawn Otto, U.S. Senators and U.S. Representatives have ignored a request from Science Debate to answer eight science policy questions.
 The questions were selected from hundreds submitted by scientists, engineers, educators, and concerned citizens.
 Science Debate would like to know what elected officials in Washington think about science related policy issues facing the U.S. in 2012.
 The eight Congressional questions, which were selected from 14 questions submitted to the campaigns of President Obama, and Governor Romney, focus on topics such as innovation, climate change, education, energy and science in public policy.… Read more

 Note: This is a letter written by a teen living in Atlanta in the year 2053.
 It is published here for the first time.
 Although a work of fiction, it is presented here as a reminder of the consequences of making decisions based on faulty reasoning and ignorance.

-I learned that in America, in the year 2001, the Federal Government enacted the No Child Left Behind (NCLB) law that required each state in the country to develop tests in mathematics and reading, but over time, the policy makers decided that science and history should also be tested.
-As you know, this annual testing event became known as “The Testing Games,” a kind of spin off of the 2012 movie, “The Hunger Games,” by Suzanne Collins.… Read more
+I learned that in America, in the year 2001, the Federal Government enacted the No Child Left Behind (NCLB) law that required each state in the country to develop tests in mathematics and reading, but over time, the policy makers decided that science and history should also be tested. … Read more

 Are the extremes of weather related phenomena such as flooding, tornadoes, hurricanes, drought and fires, as well as major and great earthquakes in heavily populated areas the new norm, or are these events part of nature’s cycles?